Paid Time Off (PTO) Accrual Calculator

 What is PTO accrual and how does it work?

-PTO (Paid Time Off) accrual is the process by which employees earn hours of paid leave over a period of time, such as per hour worked, weekly, or monthly.
-For example, an employee might accrue 0.0385 hours of PTO for every hour worked, meaning they earn approximately 1 hour of PTO for every 26 hours on the job, building up a bank of hours for future use.
+PTO (Paid Time Off) accrual is the process by which employees earn hours of paid leave over time.
+For example, with an hourly accrual rate of 0.0385, you earn approximately 1 hour of PTO for every 26 hours worked.
+Working 37.5 hours at this rate earns 1.44 hours of PTO, which gets added to your existing balance (subject to any cap).

 What is a PTO cap and why do employers use it?

-A PTO cap is the maximum number of paid time off hours an employee is allowed to accumulate.
-Employers implement caps to manage financial liabilities, as accrued PTO represents an expense that must be paid out if an employee leaves.
-Caps also encourage employees to take regular time off, which can promote well-being and prevent burnout.
+A PTO cap is the maximum number of paid time off hours an employee can accumulate — for example, 120 hours.
+Employers use caps to manage financial liabilities (accrued PTO is an expense paid out if an employee leaves) and to encourage regular time off that promotes well-being and prevents burnout.